Aloe Vera is very well known for its scientifically proven skin benefits (including visible wrinkle reduction after 90 days – when taken internally)

 💡 I recommend allowing the gel to dry on your face before you hit the pillow – to avoid stains.

-This only applies for the real, hand-extracted Aloe gel, or the best alternative – pure, organic, cold pressed Aloe Vera gel, like this one.
+This only applies to the real, hand-extracted Aloe gel, or the best alternative – pure, organic, cold-pressed Aloe Vera gel, like this one.

 4 Benefits of Applying Aloe Vera on Your Face Overnight

 Aloe Vera gel is proven to help with minor wounds and inflammatory skin conditions such as acne (pimples/spots).
 It’s also proven to heal burns, bruises, and abrasions – faster.